 1 cup strawberries, finely chopped

 Preheat the oven to 350 degrees F. Grease an 8×4 inch loaf pan.
 (I used coconut oil.)
 (I also used one mini loaf pan and one 8×4 so I could give a small loaf away.
-My larger loaf was just a little smaller. )
+My larger loaf was just a little smaller than yours will be. )

-In a bowl, mix together the flour, baking soda, salt, 1 tsp cinnamon and ground allspice.
-Set aside.
-In a mixer fit with the paddle attachment, mix together the egg and yogurt.
+In an electric mixer fitted with the paddle attachment, mix together the egg and yogurt.
 Blend well on medium speed.
 Be sure your butter has cooled and slowly add that to the yogurt and egg.

-Add ¼ cup of Demerara and mascavo, mix on medium-high for about 2 minutes.
+Add ¼ cup of Demerara sugar and the mascavo sugar, mix on medium-high for about 2 minutes.
 Mix in the vanilla and milk.

 Slowly add the dry ingredients to the mixing bowl.
 Mix on low just until the flour is incorporated.
 Remove the bowl from the mixer and gently fold in the rhubarb and strawberries, being careful not the break up the berries too much.

 Pour the batter into the prepared baking pan.
-Mix the remaining Demerara sugar and cinnamon.
+Mix the remaining Demerara sugar and cinnamon for the topping.
 Sprinkle it evenly over the loaf.
 Bake for 35 to 40 minutes until a toothpick or knife inserted in the center comes out clean.
 (My mini loaf took 20 minutes and the less full 8×4 took 30 min.)